Fractional-order Spiking Neural Network: Limitations and Broader Impacts

 \subsection{Broader Impacts}

-The proposed fspikeDE framework introduces a biologically inspired approach to spiking neural networks, with the potential for significant positive impact on both research and application domains.
-By incorporating fractional-order dynamics, fspikeDE advances the modeling of complex temporal dependencies, offering new insights into brain-like computation and contributing to the understanding of non-Markovian behavior in biological neurons.
+The proposed \emph{f}-SNN framework introduces a biologically inspired approach to spiking neural networks, with the potential for significant positive impact on both research and application domains.
+By incorporating fractional-order dynamics, \emph{f}-SNN advances the modeling of complex temporal dependencies, offering new insights into brain-like computation and contributing to the understanding of non-Markovian behavior in biological neurons.
 This could inspire further interdisciplinary research in neuroscience and machine learning.

-From an application perspective, the ability of fspikeDE to process temporal information with enhanced accuracy and energy efficiency makes it well-suited for tasks such as edge computing, Internet of Things (IoT) devices, and neuromorphic hardware.
+From an application perspective, the ability of \emph{f}-SNN to process temporal information with enhanced accuracy and energy efficiency makes it well-suited for tasks such as edge computing, Internet of Things (IoT) devices, and neuromorphic hardware.
 The open-sourced toolbox provides a practical resource for researchers and practitioners, potentially accelerating innovation in fields like computational neuroscience, robotics, and bio-inspired artificial intelligence.

 However, as with any machine learning framework, ethical considerations must be addressed.
-The deployment of fspikeDE in sensitive applications, such as autonomous systems or decision-making tasks, should be carefully evaluated to avoid unintended consequences.
+The deployment of \emph{f}-SNN in sensitive applications, such as autonomous systems or decision-making tasks, should be carefully evaluated to avoid unintended consequences.
 Additionally, the increased computational requirements of fractional dynamics raise concerns about energy consumption during training, which may counteract the energy efficiency benefits of SNNs in some scenarios.
 Responsible use, combined with efforts to improve computational efficiency, will be essential to maximize the positive societal impact of this technology.